What Should You do if a Tenant Files Bankruptcy?

 The automatic stay is not an absolute and landlords are given the right to file a Motion with the bankruptcy court requesting a bankruptcy just to "lift" the automatic stay.
 By having the automatic stay "lifted", you may begin the eviction process.
 It takes approximately 30 days for the bankruptcy court to grant permission to proceed with the eviction.
 If the tenant files an "objection" to the lift-stay motion then a hearing will be set in the bankruptcy court.
 If a hearing is required then it may be 2 to 3 months before we can get in front of a bankruptcy judge and get permission to continue with the eviction.

 Even under the best of scenarios a non-paying tenant who files for bankruptcy can astronomically expensive for the landlord.
-Don't try and go it alone, call us for help at 480-344-4035.
+Don't try and go it alone, email me at email@example.com or call 480-344-4035.